Consumer Unit & Fuse Board Upgrades

 If your home still has a fuse board with rewirable fuses or an older consumer unit with MCBs (miniature circuit breakers) and a single RCD, it is worth understanding what you are missing in terms of protection.

-Older consumer units with a split-load arrangement (typically two RCDs protecting groups of circuits) are better, but still have a significant limitation.
+Older consumer units with a split-load arrangement (typically two RCDs protecting groups of circuits) are better than rewirable fuse boards, but still have a significant limitation.
 When one circuit develops a fault, the RCD trips and cuts power to every circuit on that side of the board.
 This means a tripping cooker could take out your lighting, your fridge freezer and your central heating at the same time.
-It is inconvenient, and in certain situations, it can be dangerous.
+Upgrading to individual RCBOs resolves this completely.

 What Is RCBO Protection?